 The historical financial information through the Closing of the Business Combination we have included in this Form 10-K does not necessarily reflect what our financial position, results of operations or cash flows would have been had we been an independent entity during the historical periods presented.
-The historical costs and expenses reflected in our Consolidated financial statements include an allocation for certain corporate functions historically provided by H-D, including tax, accounting, treasury, legal, human resources, compliance, insurance, sales and marketing services.
+The historical costs and expenses reflected in our consolidated financial statements include an allocation for certain corporate functions historically provided by H-D, including tax, accounting, treasury, legal, human resources, compliance, insurance, sales and marketing services.
 The historical financial information is not necessarily indicative of what our results of operations, financial position, cash flows or costs and expenses will be in the future.
 We have not made pro forma adjustments to reflect many significant changes that have occurred in our cost structure, funding and operations as a result of our transition to becoming a public company, including changes in our employee base, potential increased costs associated with reduced economies of scale and increased costs associated with being a publicly traded, standalone company.
-For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our historical combined financial statements and notes thereto.